-ENV6.
-Significant views
+- ENV6.
+Residential schemes must provide adequate open and recreational space.
+Wherever possible, this should be on site unless there are valid physical or technical reasons not to do so.
+In these circumstances, alternative provision should be provided as close to the new site as possible or an adequate financial contribution should be made to improve nearby existing facilities to cater for increased demand. - ENV7.
 New development should not compromise the outlook and features that contribute to significant views in the Parish.
-These are the extensive views from Alvechurch Highway, Marlbrook and land on the southern edge of Catshill.
-These areas are shown on the Policies Map.
-Development adversely affecting such views will not be supported unless it can be demonstrated that the scheme is well-sited and has been carefully designed to have regard to such views.

-ENV7.
-Sustainable design and construction

-New development should deliver a high level of sustainable design and construction being optimised for energy efficiency to achieve zero or very low carbon emissions.

-ENV8.
-Sustainable drainage

-Major development proposals of ten or more dwellings should include the provision of Sustainable Drainage Systems (SuDS) to minimise the risk of surface water flooding and contribute to the provision of green infrastructure.
-Provision should be made within the boundaries of the site unless alternative measures are agreed with relevant organisations.
+These are shown on the Policies Map.
+Development adversely affecting such views will not be supported unless it can be demonstrated that the scheme is well-sited and has been carefully designed to have regard to such views. - ENV8.
+New development should deliver a high level of sustainable design and construction being optimised for energy efficiency to achieve zero or very low carbon emissions. - ENV9.
+Development proposals should include the provision of Sustainable Drainage Systems (SuDS) to minimise the risk of surface water flooding and contribute to the provision of green infrastructure.
+Provision should be made within the boundaries of the site unless alternative measures are agreed with relevant organisations. - ENV10.

-ENV9.
-Hard surfacing in householder proposals

 The introduction of hard surfacing to the front of properties should avoid the use of materials which are not permeable in order to reduce the risk of flooding through surface water runoff.